DEFINITIONS

 You can read the report here, and has been added to the Research section of the website.

-The information from this project has been sent to the following standardisation groups, which are seeking to develop harmonised definitions for food fraud and related terms:
+The information from this project was sent to the following standardisation groups:

 • The Chair of the Codex Committee on Food Import and Export Inspection and Certification Systems (CCFICS) electronic working group on food fraud tasked with producing ‘Guidance on the Prevention and Control of Food Fraud’ for reference.